Crypto-SI/MCOJ_Landing_page/README.md

 - 🏆 **Hero Section** - First impressions that'll blow your mind
 - 👑 **About MC OJ** - The story of the UK's most energetic MC
 - 📸 **Gallery** - Catch the vibes from past events with our slick lightbox
+- 🎬 **Video Gallery** - Watch MC OJ in action with auto-playing videos
 - 📅 **Events Diary** - Where's the next party at?
 All listed here!
 - 📝 **Booking Form** - Want MC OJ at your event?
 Say no more!
 - 🔗 **Social Links** - Stay connected with the movement